ShadowGuy01234/Landing-Page/README.md

 # Landing-Page

 Hello!
 Greetings from me.
-I am currently working on a landing page as part of my submission for The Odin Project.
-While learning web development through this excellent resource, I'm applying the skills I've gained to build a clean and functional landing page.
-It’s an exciting opportunity to showcase my progress and put my newly acquired knowledge into practice.
+I have built a landing page as part of my submission for The Odin Project.
+Through this excellent resource, I applied the skills I gained to create a clean and functional landing page.
+It was an exciting opportunity to showcase my progress and put my newly acquired knowledge into practice.